walshbr/introduction-to-text-analysis/archives/nines.md

 Preservation
 Sustainability
 **Open Access** refers to the copyright status of a collection of materials.
-While there are different levels and variants, open access broadly means that the materals are available with little to no restrictions.
-If you have ever tried to access a resource from say, JSTOR, from home only to realize that you need to be on campus in order to do so, you have encountered accessibility issues.
+While there are different levels and variants, open access broadly means that the materials are available with little to no restrictions.
+You may have tried to access a resource from an online newspaper only to be told that you need to subscribe to see their content.
+Open access materials can be juxtaposed with paywalled materials:

 Interoperability